 Blackbird identification

-Adult male birds have a distinct and bright yellow eye ring.
+Adult male Blackbirds have a distinct and bright yellow eye ring.
 This is much less bright in females – which also applies to the female’s bill.
-Both sexes are about the same size, with a wingspan of between 34cm and 38.5cm.
+Both sexes of Blackbird are about the same size, with a wingspan of between 34cm and 38.5cm.

 A slightly confusing aspect to the identification of male Blackbirds, is that they are not born with their yellow eye ring.
 This usually becomes visible late in the winter or early spring the year after they are born.
 Additionally, their black plumage also takes time to develop.
 Indeed, when male Blackbirds fledge — and for some time after — they look much like females.